Battle of Aquae Sextiae

 The Battle of Aquae Sextiae (Aix-en-Provence) took place in 102 BC.
-After a string of Roman defeats (see: the Battle of Noreia, the Battle of Burdigala, and the Battle of Arausio), the Romans under Gaius Marius finally defeated the Teutons and Ambrones as they attempted to advance through the Alps into Italy.
+After a series of Roman defeats at the Battle of Noreia, the Battle of Burdigala, and most notably at the Battle of Arausio, the Romans under Gaius Marius finally defeated the Teutons and Ambrones as they attempted to advance through the Alps into Italy.
 Local lore associates the name of the mountain, Mont St. Victoire, with the Roman victory at the battle of Aquae Sextiae, but Frédéric Mistral and other scholars have debunked this theory.

 Background

 According to ancient sources, sometime around 120–115 BC, the Germanic tribe of the Cimbri left their homeland around the North Sea due to climate changes.
 They supposedly journeyed to the south-east and were soon joined by their neighbours the Teutons.
 On their way south they defeated several other Germanic tribes, but also Celtic and Celtic-Germanic tribes.
 A number of these defeated tribes joined their migration.
 In 113 BC the Cimbri-Teutonic confederation, led by Boiorix the Cimbric king and Teutobod of the Teutons, defeated the Scordisci.
 The invaders then moved on to the Danube, arriving in Noricum, home to the Roman-allied Taurisci people.
 Unable to hold back these new, powerful invaders on their own, the Taurisci appealed to Rome for help.

 The Senate commissioned Gnaeus Papirius Carbo, one of the consuls, to lead a substantial Roman army to Noricum to force the barbarians out.
 An engagement, later called the Battle of Noreia, took place, in which the invaders, to everyone's surprise, completely overwhelmed the Legions and inflicted a devastating loss on Carbo and his men.

 After the Noreia victory, the Cimbri and Teutons moved westward towards Gaul.
 A few years later, in 109 BC, they moved along the River Rhodanus (now called the Rhône) towards the Roman province in Transalpine Gaul.
 Another consul, Marcus Junius Silanus, was sent to take care of the renewed Germanic threat.
 Silanus marched his army north along the Rhodanus River in order to confront the migrating Germanic tribes.
 He met the Cimbri approximately 100 miles north of Arausio, a battle was fought and the Romans suffered another humiliating defeat.
 The Germanic tribes then moved to the lands north and east of Tolosa in south-western Gaul.

 To the Romans, the presence of the Germanic tribes in Gaul posed a serious threat to the stability in the area and to their prestige.
 Lucius Cassius Longinus, one of the consuls of 107, was sent to Gaul at the head of another large army.
 He first fought the Cimbri and their Gallic allies the Volcae Tectosages just outside Tolosa, and despite the huge number of tribesmen, the Romans routed them.
 Unfortunately for the Romans, a few days later they were ambushed while marching on Burdigala.
 The Battle of Burdigala destroyed the Romans hope of finishing off the Cimbri and the Germanic threat continued to exist.